AdaCore/spark2014/lrm/source/introduction.rst

   be eliminated.
 Implementation-defined features will be automatically determined for projects using GNAT, or will be configurable (where possible) or rejected for other compilers.
+  **Action  REQ-SM6:  "rejected" sounds as though it isn't portable between compilers - that's not what you mean, right?**
+  **Action  LL-GD35:  This paragraph mentions "erroneous or unspecified behavior", but what about implementation-defined or partially specified behavior (such as order of evaluation or bounded errors)?**
+**Action NW-CDR8: Text implies compiler tie-in.
+We need to be carefult to consider clients who use SPARK but this other compilers.
+Reword?**
+**Associated action: LRM should not be GNAT-specific; references to GNAT should be removed.**

 - The |SPARK| language subset shall embody the largest subset of Ada 2012 that is currently amenable to automatic formal verification, in line with the goals above, although future advances in verification research and computing power may allow for expansion of the language and the forms of verification available.
+**Action NW-CDR9: Not clear to me if (a) the language spec is complete, but the first tool release is not, or (b) the language spec is partial and the tool release matches is, or (c) a hybrid.
+This bullet implies tasking is in the language spec, but it's not in the first tool release?**
+**Associated action:  In section 1.4 (Principal Language Restrictions) remove word "currently" from Tasking bullet.
+Move comments/ToDos about rel2+ version of language to an appendix of future enhancements.

 - |SPARK| shall be as expressive as SPARK 83/95/2005.